 In addition, writing SMART POs is a critical component of the Plan Phase in the annual performance management cycle.
 If your objectives adhere to the SMART framework, you will know exactly what is expected of you, and your supervisor will be able to accurately assess and rate your performance at the end of the cycle.
-Effectively written POs are a key component of the performance management system; they serve as an important factor in determining individual PO ratings and, ultimately, in making bonus decisions.
+Effectively written POs are a key component of the performance management system; they serve as an important factor in determining individual PO ratings and, ultimately, in making performance-based pay (DQI/SQ) decisions.